studersi/test-4/tutorial-9/README.md

 In the body part of the response the redirect is included as a link in HTML text.
 This is provided for users to click manually, if the browser does not initiate the redirect.
 This is however very unlikely and in my opinion, is for historical reasons only.

 You could now ask yourself why we are opening a *rewrite engine* in the server context and not dealing with everything on the *VirtualHost* level.
-In the example I chose you see that this would result in redundancy, because the redirect from "/" to "index.html" should take place on port 80 and not on encrypted port 443.
+In the example I chose you see that this would result in redundancy, because the redirect from "/" to "index.html" should take place on port 80 and also on encrypted port 443.
 This is the rule of thumb: It’s best for us to define and inherit everything being used on all *VirtualHosts* in the server context.
 We also deal with individual rules for a single *VirtualHost* on this level.
 Typical is the following rule we can use to redirect all requests from port 80 to port 443:

 ```bash
 <VirtualHost 127.0.0.1:80>